Axial Seamount: 1998 eruption

 The 1998 eruption of Axial Seamount was preceded by several large earthquake swarms, common indicators of volcanic activity.
 The swarms correlated to magma movements in the volcano; bottom pressure recorders deployed on the volcano between 1987 and 1992 recorded five instances of deflation in the summit surface (caused by lava movement), ranging from 3 to 10 cm.
 In 1991, the National Oceanic and Atmospheric Administration (NOAA) was granted access to the United States Navy's SOSUS system, a chain of submerged hydrophones in the North Pacific originally used by the Navy to detect Russian submarines during the Cold War.
 Since 1993, the NOAA has maintained a real-time monitoring system that alerts the organization whenever an event occurs.
-The hydrophones are able to detect even very small earthquakes (~ magnitude 1.8) by listening for the acoustic waves generated by T-waves.
-These waves can propagate over large distances with minimal loss in power, making them an ideal way to record otherwise unnoticeable submarine earthquakes; over the course of the eruption, only 3 earthquakes were strong enough to register on land-based systems.
+The hydrophones are able to detect even very small earthquakes (~ magnitude 1.8) by listening for the acoustic waves (called tertiary waves or T-waves) carried through the SOFAR channel layer in the ocean over large distances with minimal loss in power, making them an ideal way to record otherwise unnoticeable submarine earthquakes.
+Over the course of the eruption, only 3 earthquakes were strong enough to register on land-based systems.
 However, they cannot interpret earthquake depth or what caused them.